bdreslin02/bdreslin02/README.md

 - 👀 I’m interested in **human factors, human-computer interaction, human-machine interfaces, and UI/UX.**

-- 👨🏽‍💻 Proficient in Python and Java.
+- 👨🏽‍💻 Proficient in Python, Java, and MySQL.

-- 🌱 I’m currently learning **HTML, CSS, and MySQL.**
+- 🌱 I’m currently learning **HTML and CSS.**

 - 📫 You can reach me at **bdreslin@gmail.com**